CS5001-tempname-Team/Senior-Design/2021 User Guide/User-Guide.md

 ```

 ### Any ports I should keep open?
-For the sake of the Stanford Core NLP keep port 80 open:
+For the sake of the Stanford Core NLP keep port 80 open, as well as 8080:

 ```
 IP address: 80
+IP address: 8080
 ```